hawaiidatascience/metaflowmics/metaflowmics/Pipeline-16S/README.rst

   - The subfolder `figures` provides useful insights into the data outputs.
   - The subfolder `main` contains the pipeline data that is ready for further analysis, and includes:

-	- The abundance table: A (sample x OTU) abundance table (tsv formatted) with the `.shared` extension
+	- The abundance table: A (sample x OTU) abundance table (tsv formatted) with the `.shared` extension.
-	- The taxonomy table: A (OTU x 6 taxonomic tanks) table (tsv formatted) with the `.taxonomy` extension
+	- The taxonomy table: A (OTU x 6 taxonomic tanks) table (tsv formatted) with the `.taxonomy` extension.
 	- The OTU sequences: A fasta formatted file with the representative sequences for each OTU.

-	Additionally, you will find a mothur "database" file that combines all of these 3 files.
+	- A mothur "database" file that combines all of the previous 3 files.

   - The subfolder `raw` contains the same information as `main`, before the subsampling, taxa filtering, multipletons filter and lulu steps.
   - The subfolder `postprocessing` provides alpha and beta diversity metrics.
-For more details, see `16S postprocessing <https://metagenomics-pipelines.readthedocs.io/en/latest/pipeline_16S.html#postprocessing>`_
+For more details, see `16S postprocessing. <https://metagenomics-pipelines.readthedocs.io/en/latest/pipeline_16S.html#postprocessing>`_

 - The folder `Misc` is mainly for troubleshooting purposes.
 It groups all of the intermediate results from the pipeline, one sub-folder per step.